abington/Crypt/README.md

  project etc.  If you need stable code, use a tagged version.
 Read 'Further Documentation' and 'Installation'.

+ The Travis tests cover multiple versions of PHP.
+The HexUtil classes in this library are PHP version aware - not so the travis CI system and hence the coveralls coverage stats.
+ >= 74% is good, do not be deceived.
+Check it out for yourself.

 ## What?

 Provides a simple encryption capability